Classification of affine vortices: Asymptotic decay for vortices

 Now, we switch to working on $X \qu G$ to prove the result.
-For every $p \in X \qu G$, there is a neighbourhood $U_p$ and a uniformizing chart $(V_p,G_p,\pi)$ such that $V_p \subset \C^m$, $G_p$ is a finite group acting on $U_p$ and $\pi:U_p \to V_p$ induces a homeomorphism from $U_p/G_p$ to $V_p$ (see \cite{ChenRuan}).
-Each $U_p$ has a $G_p$-invariant symplectic form that descends to the symplectic form on $X \qu G$. $X\qu G$ is compact, so it can be covered by a finite number of such neighbourhoods $U_1, \dots, U_k$.
-Fix a constant $\delta_0>0$ such that for any $p \in X \qu G$, $B_p(\delta) \subset U_i$ for some $i \in \{1,\dots,k\}$.
-If the length of the loop $\gamma: S^1 \to X\qu G$ is less than $\delta_0$, it can be lifted to the cover in some uniformizing chart and the isoperimetric inequality (Theorem 4.4.1, \cite{MS}) can be applied.
-The rest of the proof can be completed in the same way as the proof of the removal of singularities result for $J$-holomorphic curves in \cite{MS} (theorem 4.1.2).
-We need the second paragraph of the proof of lemma 4.5.1 (this requires Stokes' theorem for orbifolds, which can be proved by passing to a cover locally using regularizing charts), followed by the proof of theorem 4.1.2.
-Note that we we don't require holomorphic extension of $u_G$ over the singularity. \end{proof}
+For every $p \in X \qu G$, there is a neighborhood $U_p$ and a uniformizing chart $(V_p,G_p,\pi)$ such that $V_p \subset \C^N$, $G_p$ is a finite group acting on $U_p$ and $\pi:U_p \to V_p$ induces a homeomorphism from $U_p/G_p$ to $V_p$ (see \cite{ChenRuan}).
+Each $U_p$ has a $G_p$-invariant symplectic form that descends to the symplectic form on $X \qu G$.
+The quotient $X\qu G$ is compact, so it can be covered by a finite number of such neighborhoods $U_1, \dots, U_k$.
+Fix a constant $\delta_0>0$ such that for any $p \in X \qu G$, $B_p(\delta_0) \subset U_i$ for some $i \in \{1,\dots,k\}$.
+If the length of the loop $\gamma: S^1 \to X\qu G$ is less than $\delta_0$, it can be lifted to the cover in some uniformizing chart and the isoperimetric inequality \cite[Theorem 4.4.1]{MS} can be applied.
+The rest of the proof can be completed in the same way as the proof of the removal of singularities result for $J$-holomorphic curves in \cite[Theorem 4.1.2]{MS}.
+We need the second paragraph of the proof of \cite[Lemma 4.5.1]{MS} (this requires Stokes' theorem for orbifolds, which can be proved by passing to a cover locally using regularizing charts), followed by the proof of \cite[Theorem 4.1.2]{MS}.
+Note that we don't require holomorphic extension of $u_G$ over the singularity. \end{proof}

 Proposition \ref{prop:asym} now follows in a straightforward way.